 The Rouges et Blancs transformation has been remarkable.
 Last term, they were one

 There must have been times during Gianluca Lapadula's journeyman career when he questioned whether he'd ever make it as a top flight professional.

 Born in Turin to an Italian father and a Peruvian mother, Lapadula's talent quickly saw him join Juventus' academy in 1996.
 After developing his chosen craft for eight years with the Old Lady, the club shrewdly decided to release him at 14, citing issues with his academic studies.

 Thereafter, his career took an extremely atypical path, with him joining a plethora of clubs on various permanent and loan deals.
-Following largely unfruitful stints with Treviso, Pro Vercelli and Ivrea, he was snapped up by Parma in 2009,
+Following largely unfruitful stints with Treviso, Pro Vercelli and Ivrea, he was snapped up by Parma in 2009, who subsequently

 Posted: December 09, 2016|Categories: Chelsea9th December 2016.
 By Edward Stratmann.Read more »

 It really is difficult to find a more consistent player in the Premier League than Cesar Azpilicueta.
 Over the past couple of seasons especially, whether at left-back, right-back or more recently centre-back, Chelsea's durable utility has hardly put in a subpar shift.